01 of 03

 Assuming you have no real idea what you want to make, it's time to head to Ravelry.
 If you know the yarn you have, you can search for it, then click on the tab toward the top center of the screen that says "pattern ideas."
 This will show you what other people have made with the same yarn.

-As you can see, my search for Kamelsoft brought up 22 projects making Bella's Mittens by Marielle Henault, which are lovely, long, cabled mittens that use, on average, two balls of the yarn I have.
+A search for Kamelsoft brought up 22 projects making Bella's Mittens by Marielle Henault, which are lovely, long, cabled mittens that use, on average, two balls of yarn.

 Another popular choice is Jared Flood's Quincy hat, which also uses two skeins and has been knit in this yarn by 8 people; 6 also used it on Flood's Turn a Square Hat, which involves stripes and would be a great way to use up some other yarn as well.